-The Garbage Can model focuses on making decisions in line with the various organizational decision-making styles (Bloisi et al., 2007).
-According to Daft et al. (2010), this is one way in which the pattern of decision-making inside organizations may be described.
-As a result, the garbage can model was created and can be used to generate and orchestrate the change that is wanted within organizations (Daft et al., 2010).
-Therefore, the process of decision-making is not viewed as a sequence of steps that begin with a challenge and finish with a solution, this model has its own special qualities (Bloisi et al., 2007).
+The "Garbage Can" model focuses on making decisions in line with the various organizational decision-making styles (Bloisi et al., 2007).
+According to Daft et al. (2010), this is one way in which the pattern of decision making inside organizations may be described.
+As a result, the "garbage can" model was created and can be used to generate and orchestrate the change that is wanted within organizations (Daft, 2015).
+Therefore, the process of decision making is not viewed as a sequence of steps that begin with a challenge and finish with a solution, but this model has its own special qualities (Bloisi et al., 2007).
 The main drawback of this paradigm, however, is that it may be possible to identify an issue without necessarily producing a solution to it (Daft et al., 2010).
-Consequently, this model's distinctive feature is that it does not rely on a conventional hierarchy to reach a choice (Daft, 2003).
-As a result, some problems are resolved by chance, and occasionally, recommendations are made without there being a problem, or decisions are taken without resulting in the desired outcome (Bloisi et al., 2007).
+Consequently, this model's distinctive feature is that it does not rely on a conventional hierarchy to reach a choice (Daft, 2015).
+Consequently, certain issues are resolved by chance, and at times, recommendations are offered in the absence of a specific problem, or decisions are made without achieving the desired outcome (Daft et al., 2010).